 insert, update, and delete are the INSERT, UPDATE, and DELETE commands as described in Sections 3.4.4, 3.4.5, and 3.4.6, respectively.
 If a single collection is specified, then collection may be a collection of a single field, or it may be a collection of a record type.
-If more than one collection is specified, then each keyword must match in number, order, and type-compatibility all fields in the target collections.
+If more than one collection is specified, then each collection must consist of a single field.
+The expressions following the RETURNING keyword must match in number, order, and type-compatibility all fields in the target collections.
 If is specified, then all columns in the affected table are returned.
 (Note that the use of is an Advanced Server extension and is not compatible with Oracle databases.)